frank26080115/robots/misc/am32-hw-analyzer/README.md

 Connect the USB ESC link to the ESC, make sure everything has power.
 Open a connection to the serial port with any serial terminal software (such as Arduino, Putty, TeraTerm, RealTerm, etc) that can send things to the serial port.
 Use 19200 baud rate.

+(at this point, make sure the motor is disconnected from the ESC)

 On the screen you should periodically see the text:

 > RC input is XXX - send \n (or ENTER key) to continue